 Spain: there are several local sources of risks.
-One of them stems from the risk that supply disruptions will have a more persistent negative economic impact than expected in the case of, for example, supply chains and high commodity prices, prolonging the inflationary episode with a deeper impact on household income.
-Secondly, there is a risk regarding the execution of the Next Generation European funds (NGEU) and the necessary reforms in order to continue accessing them, given the high level of parliamentary fragmentation and the lack of agreement on key issues.
-Third, as one of the most open countries in the world, from a commercial point of view, being among the top ten countries in respect of capital outflows and inflows globally, any situation of protectionist backlash could have significant implications.
-Lastly, the high public debt levels accumulated are an additional risk in the event of financial stress.
+One of them stems from the risk that high commodity prices and/or the emergence of second round effects, could prolong the inflationary episode with a deeper impact on household income.
+Secondly, and although the disbursement of European funds (NGEU) appears to be gaining traction, further delays or even designing flaws could limit their final impact on GDP growth and employment.
+In addition, as one of the most open countries in the world, from a commercial point of view, being among the top ten countries in respect of capital outflows and inflows globally, the rise of protectionism and trade restrictions could have significant implications.
+Lastly, the impact of rising interest rates could be a source of financial stress due to high public indebtedness and lead to a possible correction in the real estate market.